ad-fleming/OnlyDungeons2/README.md

   ### Contributors

-We would like to express our gratitues to our GA Tech/Trilogy Instructor and TA's as well as GA Tech/Trilogy's tutors: Erik Hoverston, Justin Ryes, Andrew Styles and Miguel Chavez for their advice and knowledge.
+We would like to express our gratitues to our GA Tech/Trilogy Instructor and TA's as well as GA Tech/Trilogy's tutors: Erik Hoverston, Justin Ryes, Andrew Stiles and Miguel Chavez for their advice and knowledge.

   <br/>